Počátky: Transport

 The railway line from Brno to Plzeň passes through the southern part of the municipal territory.
 The train station called Počátky-Žirovnice, which serves Počátky, is located in neighbouring Stojčín.

 Culture

-In 2011, the former cinema building was reconstructed into a multifunctional complex, which houses a town library, a hall used as a cinema or theatre, a gallery, a meeting place for volunteer associations and a town information centre.
+In 2011, the former cinema building was reconstructed into a multifunctional complex, which houses the town library, a hall used as a cinema or theatre, an art gallery, a meeting place for volunteer associations and a town information centre.